Martica199005/TM_UIpath_project/README.md

 When all the excel rows are added to the queue, the other robot , CheckAddress, can insert each item of the queue to the website ( the URL is in the Config file).
 For each queue item inserted in the web site, the robot writes the result founded in the same Excel at the column K which is the Status.

-The version 5 is a new version of the two robots:
+The new version of CheckAddres can be found in the Uipath2.zip:
-ReadExcel is able to read another kind of Excel and CheckAddres can insert all the data in the web sites.
+This zip contains a new ReadExcel bot which is able to read another kind of Excel and CheckAddres can insert all the data in the web sites.

 Issue with Uipath: Add Queue Item activity - The operation has timed out